janschill/cern-solid-code-investigation/report/setting-up-pod.md

 As per default the logs for the server will the written in `/var/log/nginx/solid_*.log` files.

-3. Restart the NGiNX server
+3. Restart the Nginx server

 ```bash
 systemctl restart nginx